 42) Illinois (42.2)

-Rebates Seem to Play a Role in Success of EV Infrastructure
+Rebates seem to play a role in the success of EV infrastructure

-Alaska has the lowest EV Index score in the US.
+Alaska has the lowest EV Index score in the country.
 Only one electric utility, which covers about 5% of the state, currently offers an incentive for commercial chargers.
 Looking at Arkansas, which ranked 50th on the EV Index, coverage is much better, with 79% of the state being covered by a rebate or incentive for installing a commercial EV charger.
-However, the average rebate for a Level 2 charger is only $500, a quarter of the average across the US.
+However, the average rebate for a Level 2 charger is only $500, a quarter of the average across the United States.